What Makes Filing a Motorcycle Accident Claim Complicated?

 You deserve to be compensated for the full value of your losses.
 Our lawyers are prepared to advocate for compensation for all of your damages.

-How to Protect Your Rights After a Motorcycle Accident
+How Can I Protect My Rights After a Motorcycle Accident?

 It’s important that you know how to protect your rights and what steps to take after a motorcycle crash, including:

 - Never give a recorded statement to an insurer.
 After your crash, you’ll need to provide your insurer with a basic notice about the accident.
 Soon afterwards, you’ll probably receive a call from your insurance company and the other driver’s insurer asking for a statement.
 While this may seem totally innocent and reasonable – especially if you don’t believe that you were in any way at fault for the accident – don’t be fooled into thinking that the insurance company is on your side.
 In fact, an insurance adjuster’s job isn’t just to investigate and process your claim, but also to find ways to diminish the value of your settlement and save the insurance company money.
 They can and will twist your words to make it sound like you did something to cause the crash.
 Instead of making a statement, refer them to your lawyer.

 - Wait for your injuries to fully heal.
 As tempting as it can be to file a claim and accept a settlement offer as soon as possible after a crash, especially if you are financially strapped for cash, it’s very important that you wait for your injuries to reach maximum medical improvement (MMI) before accepting a settlement offer.
 This is because accepting a settlement means that you are releasing the insurer and the at-fault party from any further liability for your damages.
 If you accept a settlement now and then realize in six months that you have additional medical expenses, you will have no legal right to recover these expenses.
 Be aware that insurance companies want to make your claim go away quickly and cheaply as possible.
 Don’t get stuck with a lowball offer.